emily-palaska/mosaic/results/synthesis/query0re.md

 # Reverse Embedding Code Synthesis
-Query `Create Regression, SVM, Tree, AdaBoost and Bayes classifiers.
-Compare the classifiers and plot them.`
+Query `Create classifiers with names Regression, SVM, Tree, AdaBoost and Bayes classifiers.
+Compare them and plot them.`
 ## Script Variables
 - make_pipeline:<br>
 >make_pipeline() is a function in scikit-learn that allows us to create a pipeline of machine
 - classifiers:<br>
->The variable classifiers are used to determine the number of classifiers used in the model.
-This is done by
+>The variable classifiers are used to classify the input data into different classes.
+They are used to identify the
 - SplineTransformer:<br>
 >SplineTransformer is a class that transforms the input data into a new feature space using splines.
 - LogisticRegression:<br>